ideal-postcodes/uk-clear-addressing/README.md

 ![Correct Addressing](https://raw.github.com/cblanc/uk-clear-addressing/master/misc/correct_address.gif)

-I believe I've covered all of the (many, many) edge cases with pretty much exhaustive testing

 Originally created in conjunction with Royal Mail Postcode Address File, it maps field name for field name if you were to pull the address straight from this database.
-If you don't have access to PAF, it can still be used.
+If you don't have access to PAF, it can still be used as long as you know which parameters correspond to what data you have available.
+Parameters listed [below](#parameters)

+For anyone who has tried this, properly formatting addresses to Royal Mail's standard is a bit of a nightmare because of all the edge cases.
+I've covered as many of them as I could find, these are documented in the test file.

 ## Getting Started

-Get it
+_Get it_

 `npm install uk-clear-addressing`

-Test it
+_Test it_

 `npm test`

-Try it
+_Try it_

 ```javascript
 var AddressModel = require('uk-clear-addressing');